-- 2. Before proceeding, inspect all wiring inside the casing to be sure they are secure and have not come loose during transportation and installation of the outdoor unit. - · Loose wires can cause the wiring to burn out quickly. - · Inspect wires for any damage or cracks (manufacturing defects). - 3.
+- 1. Using a phillips head screwdriver, remove the conduit panel cover from the outside unit.
+Refer to Figure 67 or Figure 68. - Before proceeding, inspect all wiring inside the casing to be sure they are secure and have not come loose during transportation and installation of the outdoor unit. - · Loose wires can cause the wiring to burn out quickly. - · Inspect wires for any damage or cracks (manufacturing defects). - 3.
 Confirm that electrical power supply capacity is sufficient to run the unit.
 See specifications sheets at the beginning of this installation manual for details on power. - 4.
-Confirm that you are using the right gauge size for wiring to proceed. - 5.
-Using a screwdriver, connect the wires as shown in Figures 64 and 65. - Each wire should be securely attached to the terminal block. - Bundle the cabling by using a cable restrainer. - Pay attention to the location/connection of the green/yellow grounding cable; as in some models the connection may be located to the side of the actual terminal block. - Maintain a minimum of .2" of wire length from terminal block to cable bundle.
+Confirm the wiring is the right gauge size to meet local code. - 5.
+Using a screwdriver, connect the wires as shown in Figure 69 for 9k/12k units or Figure 70 for 18k/24k units. - Each wire should be securely attached to the terminal block. - Bundle the cabling by using a cable restrainer. - Pay attention to the location/connection of the green/yellow grounding cable.
+In some models the connection may be located to the side of the terminal block. - Maintain a minimum of .2" of wire length from terminal block to cable bundle.